William Shaw (Illinois politician): Early life, education, and career

 Shaw and his identical twin brother (Robert) were born on July 31, 1937 in Fulton, Arkansas.
-Shaw was black.
 His parents were sharecroppers.
 He grew up for a number of his early years in Hope, Arkansas, Arkansas.
 In Hope, his family was neighbors with future U.S. president Bill Clinton.
 He and his family next moved to St. Louis, Missouri.
 For high school, Shaw first attended Vashon High School in St. Louis.
 After ten years in St. Louis, Shaw's family (which had six sibling) relocated to the west side of Chicago, Illinois in 1952.
 Shaw went on to attended Crane Technical High School, graduating in 1955.
 After high school, Shaw pursued a short career in boxing.

 Shaw and his twin brother became involved in the African American civil rights movement.
 By the early 1970s, the two brothers had moved to the far South Side of Chicago, believing it to be the best location to establish an African American-led Democratic Party organization.
 In 1977, Shaw became an assistant to Alderman Wilson Frost of Chicago's 34th Ward.
 Shaw served as the assistant director of the Illinois Department of Support Services from 1979 until 1982.